nishchaydeep/go-task-api/README.md

 SMTP_PORT=587
 ```

-* `CATEGORY` is the task category you want to filter and email.
-* App sends an email on startup with the filtered task summary.
+* App sends an email on startup with the filtered task summary based on the attribute user wants.

 ---